 1. General Statistics

-Even those who are vociferously anti-human trafficking may not be totally aware of just how prevalent this problem is around the world.
+Even those who are vociferously anti-human trafficking may not be completely aware of just how prevalent this problem is around the world.
 Although accurate statistics about human trafficking are hard to find, SafeHorizon.org, another organization that is fighting human trafficking, states:

 - Nearly 25 million people worldwide are ensnared in human trafficking for forced labor.

 - 16 million of those people are trafficked for forced labor for private industry.